araichev/woolworther/README.rst

     GB chocolate,32467
     cheese,281739

 #.
-Use the ``countdowner`` library functions as in the Jupyter notebook at ``notebooks/examples.ipynb`` to get price information for your products and optionally email the results.
+Use the ``woolworther`` library functions as in the Jupyter notebook at ``notebooks/examples.ipynb`` to get price information for your products and optionally email the results.
 For emailing you will need a GMail account.

 Authors